Sweat & Toil: Child Labor, Forced Labor, and Human Trafficking Around the World

 WHAT'S NEW:

-The updated app includes new child labor data from 131 countries included in the 2022 Findings on the Worst Forms of Child Labor (The TDA Report) as well as, updated information on ILAB's projects to combat child labor and forced labor in each country!
+The updated app includes new child labor data from 131 countries included in the 2023 Findings on the Worst Forms of Child Labor (TDA Report), 204 goods from 82 countries in the 2024 List of Goods Produced by Child Labor or Forced Labor (TVPRA List), and updated information on ILAB's projects to combat child labor and forced labor in each country!
 Also included are data visualizations on goods produced with exploitative labor by sector and region, statistics on working children, regional progress on child labor, and regional labor inspectorate capacity.

 We are also making the data available to developers to use in their own applications, data visualizations, and mashups with other data sets through our API.